lucaong/jquery-toCurrency/README.md

 # jQuery-toCurrency

 Easily convert numbers to formatted currencies with jQuery.
-If you've ever used Rails' numberToCurrency you will find this familiar.
+If you've ever used Rails' number_to_currency you will find this familiar.

 ## Usage